 Our ‘Green Friday’ weekend pledge (ABP's version of a positive alternative to Black Friday) means that thanks to you, our brilliant customers, we were able to sponsor the removal of 72kg of plastic pollution from beaches worldwide!
 Our running total of positive impacts, including the total from our ongoing ‘Refer a friend’ scheme, is shown in the widget below.

 Pass it on to pick it up

 We have started a ‘Refer a friend’ scheme as of September 2020 called ‘Pass it on to pick it up’.
 When you refer a friend using this scheme, we ensure a kilo of coastal plastic pollution will be picked up on their behalf.
 If you want to help us collect some rubbish and clean this home that we call Earth up, please pass word of ABP on.
 All orders will now include a leaflet which tells you how you can participate.
 Scroll to the bottom of the page for FAQ’s on this scheme.
-You can see the impact we’ve created below.
+You can see the impact we’ve created above in the widget.

 How our giving impacts contribute towards furthering the global sustainable development goals:

 - I’ve received a ‘refer a friend’ leaflet with my order, what is it and how do I use it?